 Types of Chlorine Readings

 There are three types of chlorine readings in your swimming pool: free, combined, and total.
-Every kind of chlorine works differently in the pool water, so it’s often helpful to understand how each of them works.
+Each kind of chlorine works differently in pool water, so understanding how each of them works is often helpful.

 What Is Free Chlorine?

-When you’re testing your swimming pool for chlorine levels, you’ll usually be checking for free chlorine.
+When you’re testing your swimming pool for chlorine levels, you’ll usually check for free chlorine.
 Free chlorine is the chlorine that’s still able to sanitize your pool water and hasn’t come into contact with any contaminants yet.

 Essentially, you use free chlorine to kill bacteria and microorganisms that can potentially harm you or other pool patrons.
 This fact is why it is the most important chlorine type to monitor.